Implicit Compressibility of Overparametrized Neural Networks Trained with Heavy-Tailed SGD: Empirical Results

-In our second experiment, we investigate the impact of the noise type.
-We set $n=10$K and use the same setting as in Table~\ref{tbl:ecg_1_10k}.
+We also investigate the impact of noise type, where we set $n=10$K and use the same setting as in Table~\ref{tbl:ecg_1_10k}.
 Tables~\ref{tbl:ecg_2_10k}-\ref{tbl:ecg_3_10k} illustrate the results.
-We observe that the choice of the noise type can make a significant difference in terms of both compressibility and accuracy.
-While the Type-III noise seems to obtain a similar accuracy when compared to Type-I, it achieves a worse compression rate.
-On the other hand, the behavior of Type-II noise is perhaps more interesting: for $\alpha=1.9$ it both increases compressibility and also achieves a better accuracy when compared to unpruned, vanilla SGD.
-However, we see that its behavior is much more volatile, the performance quickly degrades as we decrease $\alpha$.
-From these comparisons, Type-I noise seems to achieve a better tradeoff.
+We observe that the choice of the noise type impacts both compressibility and accuracy.
+Type-III noise seems to demonstrate a similar pattern to Type-I, while achieving a worse compression rate overall.
+On the other hand, although Type-II noise bests Type-I in its performance under $\alpha=1.75$, it loses on performance and/or compression in the other two $\alpha$ values.
+Accordingly, we conclude Type-I noise to achieve a better tradeoff overall, and proceed to the remaining experiments with it.